Held by Gravity

 Now my mind begins to drift, floating down quiet channels of imagination and resting on small islands of creativity.
 What if gravity loosened its grip at night?
 Imagine the chaos that would follow.
 Houses lifting from their foundations, oceans swelling uneasily against their shores, trees reaching upward instead of downward, and people waking to find themselves gently floating toward the ceiling.

 Perhaps what this little reflection is missing is the haunting, rousing, and emotionally layered music of Interstellar, one of my favourites and rightly so.
-Hans Zimmer’s score seems to carry the same sense of awe and wonder that the cosmos inspires.
+Hans Zimmer’s score seems to carry the same sense of awe that the cosmos inspires.

 After all, gravity keeps our feet on the ground, while prayer and hope remind us to look up.